SplineComp#

 vec_size1N/A['int']Number of points to evaluate at once.

 x_cp_valN/AN/A['list', 'ndarray']List/array of x control point values, must be monotonically increasing.
+Optional alternative to num_cp.
 Not applicable for bsplines.

 x_interp_val**Required**N/A['list', 'ndarray']List/array of x interpolated point values.